IBM-Bluemix-Docs/certificate-manager/event-types-payload-versions.md

 ## Callback URL payload versions
 {: #callback-url-payload-versions}

-For more information about the differences between the callback URL payload versions, see the following updates.
+For more information about the differences between the Callback URL payload versions, see the following updates.

 <dl>
    <dt>Version 4</dt>